Every eCommerce site page has just 1 end goal: to drive more sales.

 However, if you run a store with fairly straightforward product categories, then a product listing category might be the right option.
 For stores with sizable but not too many subcategories, a blended category page should work.

 Shoppers can easily filter and sort products to quickly match product searches to their intent.
+The purpose is to browse product selections, compare prices quickly, filter and sort product selection on the fly, and make a purchasing decision right on the category page.

 Nordstrom’s eCommerce website uses the product listing category page.

-An intermediary category page gives an overview of all the product category pages on the eCommerce store, enabling shoppers to navigate any specific category quickly.
+This structure gives an overview of all the product category pages on the eCommerce store, enabling shoppers to navigate any specific category quickly.

 eCommerce brands with extensive product offerings often use this category page type to help shoppers quickly dive into the right product category, enabling them to save time and check out faster.